anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 6. Click on `Open`
 7. Click on `Run`.
 8. While the script is running, check the console window for status messages.
-9. Once you see the message `Script XXX ended succcessfully` in the console window, save the project (disquette icon or `cmd+s`), and run the next script.
+9. Once you see the message `Script XXX ended successfully` in the console window, save the project (disquette icon or `cmd+s`), and run the next script.

 <p align="center"><img alt="Running the scripts in the QGIS Python console" src="/docs/screenshots/qgis-run.png" width=95%></p>